pfalvey/NetworksProg4/README.md

 # NetworksProg4

+Patrick Falvey, Matt Flanagan, Michael Farren

 Files:
 ======
-client Directory:
-chatclient				Executable for the client program chatclient.cpp				C++ code that runs the client Makefile				Makefile to compile the chatclient.cpp code

-README.md				This document listing the files included in our assignment

-server Directory:
-chatserver				Executable for the server program chatserver.cpp				C++ code that runs the server Makefile				Makefile to compile the chatserver.cpp code passwords.txt				Text file of returning users and their passwords
+chatclient				Executable for the client program chatclient.cpp				C++ code that runs the client Makefile (client directory)		Makefile to compile the chatclient.cpp code README.md				This document listing the files included in our assignment chatserver				Executable for the server program chatserver.cpp				C++ code that runs the server Makefile (server directory)		Makefile to compile the chatserver.cpp code passwords.txt				Text file of returning users and their passwords